bfanselow/Python-Tutorials/LEARN/pytest_tdd/README.md

 ## NOTES:
+* If we want to run only certain tests we can specify test-names by regex:  *python3 -m pytest -k <regex> -v*.
 * It is tempting to write tests that fail as a way of ensuring that the functionality fails in an expected way.
 Do NOT write tests that purposely fail.
 ALL tests should pass!
 If you need to ensure that a method handles failure conditions, write the test such that the failure condition is properly handled such that the test PASSES!
 For example, write a test that verifies that an exception gets raised on failure and then write the code that raises the exception.
 * Do not make "test coverage" the goal of testing.
 If you make a certain level of coverage a target, people will try to attain it.
 The trouble is that high coverage numbers are too easy to reach with low quality testing.
 You're likely to get lots of tests looking for things that rarely go wrong and distracting you from testing the things that really matter.